- Sanding to remove paint from wood by hand is not the best way to do it.

 Stripping paint off wood for using it in your next project can be tiring, especially when the “home remedies” have already failed.
 You need an electric sander to remove paint effectively, and Tacklife brings you an easy solution!

-After all, this 3-Amp sander has the ability to pull up to 13,000 RPM.
+After all, this 3-Amp sander can pull up to 13,000 RPM.
 Professional woodworkers widely use sanders like the Tacklife PRS01A for small to big carpentry jobs.
-And what can we say, removing paint from wooden boards and panels has never been easier!

 2. Bosch ROS20VSC Palm Sander

 - Power: 300W

 If you’re looking for a palm sander that gets into tight places and removes stubborn paint from wood, Bosch has something you’re sure to love!
 Their ROS20VSC is the best sander for the deck for its generous speed levels and smooth sanding effects!

 To begin with, it is a rare gem of a sander that comes with a dampening ring, extra sanding pads, a vacuum adapter, a dust canister, and an easy-to-carry bag.